spapas/android-sensors-playground/README.md

 # android-sensors-playground
-A playground fro android sensors
+A playground for android sensors